PhilipYip1988/python-tutorials/021_numeric_python_library/readme.md

 ![img_011](./images/img_011.png)

+However a clear distinction should be made between:

+* a 1d array or *vector*
+* a 2d array *row vector*
+* a 2d array *column vector*

+Upon first sight these may be mistaken for one another when viewed in the Variable Explorer, however the subtle dimensionality difference between these is fundamentally siginifcant.

-A 1d array or *vector* should be distiguished from a 2d array known as a *2d row vector*, a *2d row vector* by definition has 1 row by multiple columns.
+A *2d row vector* by definition has 1 row by multiple columns.
 Sometimes it is required to specifically create a *2d row vector* as dimensionality can be important in array operations.
 This can be done by providing the ```ndmin``` keyword input argument and assigning it to ```2```:

 ```
 arrayr = np.array([1, 2, 3, 4], ndmin=2)